cloudflare/cloudflare-docs/content/images/cloudflare-images/serve-images/_index.md

 * `083eb7b2-5392-4565-b69e-aff66acddd00` is the image ID.
 * `public` is the variant name.

-When a client requests an image, Cloudflare Images will pick the optimal format between WebP, PNG, JPEG and GIF.
-The format Cloudflare serves to the user is determined by client headers and the image type.
+When a client requests an image, Cloudflare Images will pick the optimal format.
+This is determined by client headers and the image type.
+Refer to [Adaptive optimized format delivery](/images/cloudflare-images/serve-images/adaptive-images-format/) for more information.